coder/timer/README.md

 # timer

+This project is archived.
+Use [hyperfine](https://github.com/sharkdp/hyperfine) instead.

+---

 `timer` is like `time` but repeats your command and provides basic statistics on execution time.

 It's inspired by `perf stat`, but works on macOS.